actualbudget/actual/docs/reports-filters/custom-reports.md

 # Custom Reports

 Custom reports allow analyzing transaction data by using charts or a data table with summary statistics.
-The following types of reports available:
+The following types of reports are available:

 1. Table View
 2. Bar Graph